SuffolkLITLab/doc-assembly-line/labeling-pdf-fields.md

 ## What?

-Below we discuss names to use when relabeling fields in your template, and what they should be used for.
+Below we discuss which names to use when relabeling fields in your template, and what to use them for.

 **You should only use these label names for these specific purposes.**

-There are also suggestions for how to make new ones lower down.
+There are also suggestions for how to make new custom label names lower down.

 ## Why?

-We can create polished multi-lingual plain-language text and questions for all of these names.
-Any form that uses these names will have those polished versions added to them automatically.
+We can create polished multi-lingual plain-language text and questions for all of these pre-set names.
+Any form that uses these names will use those polished versions automatically.

-Also, if all these names match on all the forms a user is filling out, they will only have to answer each of the questions once.
-If three forms ask for a first name, the user will only have to answer that question once.
+Also, when a user is completing multiple forms at the same time, if all these names match on all the forms, they will only have to answer each of the questions once.
+If three forms ask for a first name but use different label names, the user would have to answer that question three times.

 Please contact us if you think we missed a commonly used field name that we should standardize.